oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - All communication between HybridSystem Windows 10 endpoints and Office 365 components is encrypted by TLS.
 - The blueprint uses Conditional Access policies to restrict access to only specified geographic regions within Australia.
 The blueprint also uses Azure AD Identity Protection to analyse sign-in logs to identify and notify administrators when users are identified as originating from anonymous proxy IP addresses.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the management of network devices used in relation to the HybridSystem.
+- The organisation is responsible for the management of network devices used in relation to the HybridSystem.
-- The Agency is responsible for implementing security controls within their email gateway.
+- The organisation is responsible for implementing security controls within their email gateway.
-- The Agency is responsible for managing servers used as part of the HybridSystem.
+- The organisation is responsible for managing servers used as part of the HybridSystem.
-- The Agency is responsible for ensuring that they segregate their network from that of service providers.
+- The organisation is responsible for ensuring that they segregate their network from that of service providers.
-- The Agency is responsible for reviewing alerts from Defender for Cloud Apps and Azure AD Identity Protection.
+- The organisation is responsible for reviewing alerts from Defender for Cloud Apps and Azure AD Identity Protection.
-- The Agency is responsible for ensuring that outbound traffic to anonymity networks is blocked.
+- The organisation is responsible for ensuring that outbound traffic to anonymity networks is blocked.
-- The Agency is responsible for implementing a protective DNS service as part of their gateway.
+- The organisation is responsible for implementing a protective DNS service as part of their gateway.

 ### Wireless networks